acarril/acarril.github.io/_posts/2016-11-19-data-transform-logs.md

 Yes, but the reasons are not extremely strong.

-The most commonly cited advantage is that coefficients on the natural-log scale are *directly* interpretable as approximate proportional differences: with a coefficient of 0.07, a difference of 1 in $$x$$ corresponds to an approximate 7% difference in $$y$$ (Gelman and Hill).
+The most commonly cited advantage is that coefficients on the natural-log scale are *directly* interpretable as approximate proportional differences: with a coefficient of 0.07, a difference of 1 in $$x$$ corresponds to an approximate 7% difference in $$y$$ (Gelman and Hill, 2007).

 Another advantage of natural logs of regular ones is that their first differential is simpler: